Åke Julin

-Åke Leif Julin (13 October 1919 – 25 September 2008) was a Swedish water polo player.
+Åke Leif Julin (13 October 1919 – 25 September 2008) was a Swedish water polo player and swimmer.
 He was part of Swedish teams that finished fifth and ninth at the 1948 and 1952 Summer Olympics, respectively.

+At club level, Julin represented Stockholms KK.
+As a swimmer, he won the Swedish championship titles on 200 metre and 400 metre freestyle at the 1939 Swedish Swimming Championships, representing Stockholms KK.

 His father Harald and elder brother Rolf were also Olympic water polo players.